Nefeline/frogger-game/README.md

 #### But first, some important instructions:

+* To run the game click on index.html or visit my [GitHub page](https://nefeline.github.io/frogger-game/).

 * The goal of the game is to increase your score as much as possible.

 * You increase your score by moving the character to the lake and/or collecting Stars.